kentcdodds/bookshelf/README.md

 - 🌮 30 Minutes
 - 💪 09.
 Performance
 - 😴 10 Minutes
 - 💪 10.
-Production Monitoring
+Render as you fetch
 - ❓ Q&A

 ### Questions